DEREK MILLER is a Canadian Screen Awards winner who has spent more than 20 years producing television.

-He then came to Toronto where he directed documentaries for CTV's ground-breaking youth current affairs show, 21c.
+He then came to Toronto where he directed docs for CTV's ground-breaking youth current affairs show, 21c.
 Derek's doc on children who abuse their parents (Out of Control) earned him a Gemini Award nomination for Best Information Segment.

 Derek was recruited to produce Citytv's flagship 6:00 newscast, arguably the most creative and trendsetting newscast in the world.
 In the five years Derek was there, he was personally nominated twice for Best Newscast in Canada.